 what is slime mold?

-This question has confounded scientists and scientific illustrators for centuries.
+Scientists and scientific illustrators have been asking that for centuries.
 Though they reproduce by spores, slime molds --or myxomycetes in Latin-- are not actually fungi, which means they definitely aren't mold.
-And though they move like otherworldly animals, 'remembering' where they've been and always taking the best possible route to food, they aren't those either.
+And though they move like robotic animals, 'remembering' where they've been and always taking the best possible route to food, they aren't those either.
 Since the 90's they've been considered members of the Protist kingdom, along with lots of other hard-to-classify one-celled things.

 The slime mold life cycle is like no other.
 They emerge from spores to become a giant, one-celled, multi-nucleate blob called a 'plasmodium'.
 Hungry for bacteria, young plasmodia pulse through detritus like rotting logs and leaves.
 When they've had their fill, they 'fruit' into the millimeter-tall spore-filled reproductive structures seen in my illustrations.